umr-lops/xsarsea/docs/index.rst

 Get in touch
 ------------

-- Report bugs, suggest features or view the source code on `gitLab`_.
+- Report bugs, suggest features or view the source code on `github`_.

 ----------------------------------------------